 [MEW] January 2008

-Surprisingly Draghi et al., 2004 detected binding of monoclonal LPS antibodies by immunogold labelling, suggesting the presence of the alpha-KDO-(2-->8)-alpha-KDO-(2-->4)-alpha-KDO epitope thought to be a unique character of members of the Chlamydiaceae.
-The authors suggest this might also be explained by cross reactivity of the anti-LPS antibodies with a related but as yet uncharacterized trisaccharide.
+Surprisingly Draghi et al., 2004 detected the binding of monoclonal LPS antibodies by immunogold labeling, suggesting the presence of the alpha-KDO-(2–>8)-alpha-KDO-(2–>4)-alpha-KDO epitope thought to be a unique character of members of the Chlamydiaceae.
+The authors suggest this might also be explained by cross-reactivity of the anti-LPS antibodies with a related but as yet uncharacterized trisaccharide.

 Mathias Horn, November 2004

-Subsequently chlamydial-like agents in epitheliocystis material from the Arctic charr were identified consisting of membrane bound inclusions containing round to elongate reticulate bodies which were immunoreactive with antibody to chlamydial lipopolysaccharide.
-This material yielded 16srRNA amplification products which were closely related to Neochlamydia hartmanellae [Draghi et al., 2007].
-This is the fourth Neochlamydia spp sequence to be associated with epitheliocystis.
-Taken together these results suggest that a variety of heterogeneous chlamydia-like agents, not just Piscichlamydia salmonis are associated with epitheliocystis in fish.
-The presence of a clinical neochlamydial sequence, first identified from a cat, in Arctic charr suggests a possible mammalian and piscine host range for some environmental chlamydiae.
-However in epitheliocystis in most fish species, reactivity with antibody to chlamydial lipopolysachharide is negative [Nowak & LaPatra, 2006] indicating either that not all cases are caused by chlamydia-like agents or that there may be differential expression of lipopolysaccharide antigen during the developmental cycle.
-The high diversity and host specificity of the epitheliocystis agents indicates that there is only limited transmission between fish species.
+However, in epitheliocystis in most fish species, reactivity with antibody to chlamydial lipopolysaccharide is negative [Nowak & LaPatra, 2006] indicating either that not all cases are caused by chlamydia-like agents or that there may be differential expression of lipopolysaccharide antigen during the developmental cycle.
+The high diversity and host specificity of the epitheliocystis agents indicate that there is only limited transmission between fish species.

 Figures 7 – 10.
 Epitheliocystis in Red Snapper.
 Figures 7 – 10 by kind permission of Dr Brian Jones, Dept of Aquaculture and Animal Health, Western Australia.
 Copyright Brian Jones.